domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 If it ain't baroque, don't fix it. --Ms. Bach (my former music teacher)

 There's no such thing as a synonym.
-No two words are exact synonyms. --S.M. (personal conversation)
+No two words are exact synonyms.
+No two words are the same. --S.M. (personal conversation)

 If you love something, give it away. --Conor Oberst, American singer-songwriter, lead singer of rock band "Bright Eyes"